TheCrittaC/BigBen/README.md

 original post.
 For example, ".4chan g desktop thread" would search /g/ for threads that have "desktop thread" in the original post.

+If the phrase ".convert" is said in the channel with an HTML color code in hexidecimal as an argument, it will be converted to decimal.
+Similarly, if it is in decimal (e.g. 255-255-255), the bot will convert it to hexidecimal and message it to the channel.

 If kicked, the bot will reconnect after 10 seconds have passed.

 If a message in any channel starts with the bot's nick and ends with '??' (for example,